sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Vectary](https://github.com/vectary/vectary-sketch-plugin), by Vectary: Place your Sketch design into a predefined 3D mockup or your custom 3D element.
+- [Vectary 3d](https://www.vectary.com/sketch/), by Vectary: Place your Sketch design into a predefined 3D mockup or your custom 3D element.
 Set your desired perspective in 3D and place the result into the scene with one click.
 - [Paste to Fill](https://github.com/tgfjt/sketch-paste-to-fill#readme), by tgfjt: Paste your image from clipboard, to fill layer.
 - [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
 Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds